maximilian-hahn/exploreCOSMOS/README.md

 ## Controls

-- LMB: move mouse to change camera angle around shape
+- Left Mouse Button: move mouse to change camera angle around shape

+- Mouse Wheel: zooms in and out

 - CTRL + LMB on shape: selects the closest vertex to the clicked position
   - LMB on x-axis: move mouse in screen's x-direction to move vertex along x-axis